Blizzard Entertainment Responds To Backlash Over Alleged China Support

-Blizzard Entertainment, known as the creator of Diablo, World or Warcraft, and Overwatch, recently punished professional Hearthstone player Ng “Blitzchung” Wai Chung for expressing his support for the protestors in Hong Kong during a post-game interview.
-The decision sparked a backlash from many that believed Blizzard was siding with China, which has come under fire for its censorship and human rights abuses.
+Blizzard Entertainment, known as the creator of Diablo, World of Warcraft, and Overwatch, recently punished professional Hearthstone player Ng “Blitzchung” Wai Chung for expressing his support for the protestors in Hong Kong during a post-game interview.
+The decision sparked a backlash from many that believed Blizzard was siding with China, which has come under fire recently for its censorship and human rights abuses.

 The Daily Wire reports that Blizzard Entertainment President J. Allen Brack released a statement Friday night addressing the company’s decision to suspend Chung.